What are Hatchlings Egg Machines? Why make them?

 What's this about destroying my machine?

-You get three uses out of a machine before you need to clear the slot and start over.
+You can use a machine 3 times before you need to rebuild it (or just clear the slot to start over).

 You'll know it's time to destroy your machine once you've collected its final item and see 0 uses remaining.
 Oh, and it will be puffing out smoke!
 Here's what that looks like for the Meggatizer.